ProspektsMarch22/Leetcode/51_N_Queens/readme.md

 ## Conclusion

 This challenge was a great lesson in the concepts of backtracking and dealing with functions such as memset and realloc.
+It gave me a solid idea about how to apply recursion not only as a means to implement a solution, but to implement an algorithm suited to a particular class of problems.
+The same algorithm could be used, for instance, in a "Solve Sudoku" or "Solve Skyscrappers" program - or any situation where the job is analyze placement of elements within static position restraints.

+A very similar problem to which we could apply this kind of solution is to calculate safe positions in a checkers game - of course, by changing the "check_queen" conditions we could extend this sort of solution to any particular, singular, chess piece.
+The thing with checkers is that all of the game's pieces have the same range of movement, so it would be a very close implementation to this one.